WeblateOrg/weblate/docs/admin/install.rst

    :ref:`Redis broker configuration in Celery <celery:broker-redis-configuration>`

-For development, you might want to use eager configuration, which does process all tasks in place, but this will have performance impact on Weblate:
+For development, you might want to use Eager configuration, which processes all tasks in place, but has a negative performance impact on Weblate:

 .. code-block:: python